Commentary: Removal of rising political star reveals murky nature of Chinese elite politics

 The answer to this question depends on how we interpret the removal of Sun Zhengcai.
 There are two main theories about Sun’s removal.

-One theory concerns Secretary of the Central Commission for Discipline Inspection Wang Qishan’s personal revenge.
-Since Sun had sided with Wang’s rival in Beijing when both Sun and Wang were working in the capital city, the theory is that Wang has finally decided to retaliate against Sun.
+One theory concerns secretary of the Central Commission for Discipline Inspection Wang Qishan’s personal revenge.
+Since Sun had sided with Wang’s rival in Beijing when both Sun and Wang were working in the capital, the theory is that Wang has finally decided to retaliate against Sun.

 The theory is that Wang had removed Sun in seeking personal revenge against Liu Qi and his supporters.
 Under this theory, the fact that the Central Inspection Group issued a criticism that Chongqing faced serious problems under Sun’s leadership in February 2017 was simply a cover for this act of personal revenge.